 (1) In this section —

-“pre-transaction decision request” means a request made under subsection (2), (3) or (4).
+pre-transaction decision request means a request made under subsection (2), (3) or (4).

 (2) A person proposing to enter into a relevant transaction may ask the Commissioner to decide whether, if the transaction were entered into, it would be exempted.